Lundi19/bank_tech_test-ruby/README.md

 So that I am depositing the correct amount
 I would like to be notified if I try to deposit an amount less than £0
 ```
+## Approach

+The way I have approached this task is by declaring user stories and writing 2 classes, described below.
+I have structured the code this way in order to follw the single resposibility principle and the keep the code from being repeated(DRY)

 ## classes and methods